Medical questions & health advice by licensed doctors

-"Do I need a CPAP machine if I have sleep apnea?
+"Do I need a CPAP machine if I have sleep apnea?"

 My doctor said that I have sleep apnea and now I need to start using a CPAP machine.
 Any way to get around this?
 I really don't want to start sleeping with some machine.
 What are other ways that sleep apnea can be treated?

 When this occurs, the person with sleep apnea wakes up for a brief moment.
 This makes the quality of sleep low and results in a lot of daytime fatigue.
 It is also associated with high blood pressure and heart disease.
 The continuous positive airway pressure (CPAP) machine helps keep the airway open and prevents the periods where breathing is stopped.
 CPAP is currently the best treatment we have for sleep apnea.
 Other options which are considered if you fail CPAP include surgery to remove the uvula, and in extreme cases tracheotomy.
 Neither of these are options you will want to consider unless you absolutely hate the CPAP.
 The other option you have is weight loss.
 Some people that are overweight and have sleep apnea can improve their sleep apnea by returning to a normal weight.
 If you aren't overweight, this is less likely to work.
 The best physician for you to see about this problem is a sleep medicine specialist.
 I suggest that you schedule an appointment to discuss this further.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.